"Phenomenal little girl": Three-year-old from Preston whose parents are both in the army awarded medal for bravery

-Armed Forces Day: Three-year-old girl from Preston named 'Little Trooper of the Month' award
+Armed Forces Day: Three-year-old girl from Preston wins 'Little Trooper of the Month' award

 Willow Deane from Fulwood has been named ‘Little Trooper of the Month’ by the charity Little Troopers, who support military children across the country, as she has spent more than 22 months of her life with one or the other parent serving overseas, missing several birthdays and Christmases.